darqos/darqos/doc/types.md

 immediately as it is edited.

-Code, on the other hand, undergoes a process of compilation or interpretation to generate some artefact.
+Code, on the other hand, undergoes a process of compilation or interpretation to generate some artifact.
 The distinction is basically in the workflow, rather than the content (since a lot of the time, they’re both just an ordered collection of Unicode code points).

-The interesting point is Markdown (and thus, TeX, roff, etc), where the Document is produced as an artefact of the Code.
+The interesting point is Markdown (and thus, TeX, roff, etc), where the Document is produced as an artifact of the Code.

 One of the goals of M0 is to be able to create, show, and edit simple text documents.
 That will require a simple text editor.
 There’s some